Statistical Complexity of Heterogeneous Geometric Networks: Methods

-\textbf{Hierarchical attachment:} similar in fashion to preferential attachment for addition of new nodes to a network, the probability of a new edge is proportional to the sum of the degrees of the nodes:
+similar in fashion to preferential attachment for addition of new nodes to a network, the probability of a new edge is proportional to the sum of the degrees of the nodes: